A complete guide to understanding, monitoring and fixing network packet loss

 Every network experiences some degree of packet loss, but what is acceptable?
 Prevention is better than cure, so the ability to easily monitor and measure packet loss is essential when implementing solutions.

-Network monitoring should be the first strategy you use to preserve and uphold the integrity of your network environment.
-Regularly scanning your devices will ensure that your routers are capable of handling capacity, and your system is equipped to prevent data loss.
+A monitoring and performance management solution should be the first strategy you use to preserve and uphold the integrity of your network environment.

 Summary – addressing network packet loss